MikeDenisov/mikedenisov.github.io/_projects/hempinc.md

 ### Role
-I had a role of **Senior Unity Developer** in Game Development Devision of **Room 8 Studio** and I've put my hands on a various game mechanics, UI and infrastructure modules.

-But my primary contribution in this game was AI - I've developer a behaviour-tree based AI framework, along with lots of character behaviours and a custom pathfinding system, that enabled motion planning with collision avoidance between characters without involvement of physics engine.
+In my role as a **Senior Unity Developer** in the Game Development Division of **Room 8 Studio**, I was involved in various game mechanics, UI, and infrastructure modules.
+My primary contribution to this game was in AI development.
+I created a behavior-tree based AI framework, implemented numerous character behaviors, and designed a custom pathfinding system.
+This system enabled motion planning with collision avoidance between characters without the involvement of a physics engine.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">